Listed on this page are our direct Bender

 Rettigheim and died in France as a German soldier in The Great War.

-Josef Reiss is my Bender / Blaies generation's 4th cousin, 2
+Josef Reiss is my Bender / Fries / Blaies generation's 4th cousin, 2

 generations removed.